Semi Truck Winter Fronts: Useful or Outdated?

 What is a Winter Front?

-Winter fronts act as a physical barrier to block ice cold air and corrosive road particulate from entering the grille and radiator.
+Winter fronts act as a physical barrier to block ice-cold air and corrosive road particulate from entering the grille and radiator.

 Winter grille covers work to optimize fuel and energy consumption by keeping out ice particles and corrosive road particulate that could otherwise impact your radiator components.